 The ECB will perform an internal model investigation on extensions and changes that need to be investigated.
-The following extensions and changes will always be classified as material (backstop):
+The following extension and changes will always be classified as material (backstop):

-1. extensions to the IMM approach that need to be investigated;

-- 2. changes to the IMM approach or to the A-CVA approach that reduce the institution's overall RWA by at least 1% (this backstop was introduced owing to the relatively high quantitative impact); and; - extensions and changes that based on the outcome of the ECB's internal model investigation - are submitted to the ECB decision-making bodies with the proposal to reject them (as these extensions and changes are by definition material).
+- 1. extensions to the IMM approach that need to be investigated; - extensions and changes to the IMM approach or changes to the A-CVA approach that reduce the overall institutions RWA by at least 1%; and; - extensions and changes that based on the outcome of the ECB's internal model investigation - are submitted to the ECB decision-making bodies with the proposal to reject them (as these extensions and changes are by definition material).